sematext/docs/docs/synthetics/user-journey-scripts/examples.md

 ### [Use Sensitive Data](../puppeteer-scripts/use-sensitive-data.js)

-This script utilizes our sensitive data protection feature to load possible user secrets such as usernames and passwords.
+This script utilizes our [Sensitive Data protection feature](./sensitive-data.md) to load possible user secrets such as usernames and passwords.
 We navigate to our desired page and fill in the form.
 For sensitive data we use the secret keys instead of the actual credentials.
 When this script is run, our script manager will automatically replace the secret key with the actual value.